ArkEcosystemArchive/docs-legacy/docs/tutorials/node/setupdevnet.md

 ?
 Can you confirm? › (y/N)
 ```

-With that we have sucessfully installed ARK Devnet Core and published our configuration options.
+With that we have successfully installed ARK Devnet Core and published our configuration options.

 #### Configuring ARK Devnet Core Database

-Last step of the ARK Devnet Core essential configuration is to configure database parameters.
+The ARK Devnet Core essential configuration is to configure database parameters.
 You will be presented with a prompt:

 ```bash
 Would you like to configure the database? [y/N]: